By Cynthia Nigolian

 Familiar tasks become difficult: your loved one may begin having trouble balancing a checkbook, recording a TV show, using settings on a microwave or driving to a familiar location.

 If you notice any of these symptoms in a family member or friend, the first step is to schedule an appointment with his or her doctor.
-There are also support and education programs available through the Central New York Chapter of the Alzheimer’s Association, including many at Loretto’s facilities.
+You may also start looking for dementia care options for your loved one.
+There are support and education programs available through the Central New York Chapter of the Alzheimer’s Association, including many at Loretto’s facilities.
 Loretto is one of the largest providers of Alzheimer’s and dementia care in the region, offering the first residential program in Central New York created especially for affected individuals at its Heritage Community.